SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 #### Ciphertext Sourceless Variant

 In the case where the receiver follows the policy of only one relationship identifier (OORI) then the sender AID in the ciphertext may not be necessary.
 With an OORI policy, the receiver only accepts messages to a given receiver AID from a given sender AID.
 This means that any other sender can not strip the signature for a given ciphertext to a given receiver AID and replace it with its own because the receiver will drop it if the sender AID does not correspond to that allowed for that receiver AID.
 This policy may remove the need to include the sender's AID in the ciphertext.
+Notwithstanding the former, removing the ciphertext source AID still exposes the receiver to an attack from that one approved sender AID.
+In this attack the sender provides ciphertext for plaintext it has never seen but purports that it has seen it.
 This variant is diagrammed below.

 ![ESSROORIMessage](assets/ESSROORIMessage.png)